futuresuper/fs-website-2021/src/pages/faqs/employer-contributions-and-tax.md

 ---
 title: "Employer contributions & tax "
 slug: employer-contributions-and-tax
-date: 2020-07-28T05:19:24Z
+date: 2020-07-28T05:19:24.000Z
 category: Contributions and payments to your super
+order: 1
 layout: $/layouts/FaqPage
-order: 5
 ---

 Australian employers are required by Government legislation to make superannuation contributions for their eligible employees.
 These are called **Employer Superannuation Guarantee (SG) contributions**.

-Generally, you’re entitled to super guarantee contributions from your employer if you’re 18 years old or over and earn more than $450 (before tax) per month.
+Generally, you’re entitled to super guarantee contributions from your employer if you earn more than $450 (before tax) per month.
 It doesn’t matter whether you’re full time, part time or casual, or if you’re a temporary resident of Australia.

 If you’re under 18 years old, you must work more than 30 hours per week to be entitled to super contributions.